reeshuffled/reeshuffled.github.io/_posts/2025-03-22-Can-we-reimagine-romance?.md

 ---
+description: The concept of romance doesn't always serve everyone.
+Can we rehabilitate this concept or are we better off abandoning it entirely?
 layout: post
-type: article
+links:
+  citations: []
+  external: []
+  internal:
+  - title: Romance Is Personally Constructed and Necessarily Exclusive
+    url: /posts/romance-is-personally-constructed
+  - title: Romantic abolitionism
+    url: /posts/romantic-abolitionism
+publish_datetime: '2025-03-22T10:05:17-04:00'
+slug: can-we-reimagine-romance
 tags:
 - Love/Romance
 - '2025'
 title: Can we reimagine romance?
-slug: can-we-reimagine-romance
-description: The concept of romance doesn't always serve everyone.
-Can we rehabilitate this concept or are we better off abandoning it entirely?
-publish_datetime: '2025-03-22T10:05:17-04:00'
-links:
-  internal:
-  - url: /posts/romance-is-personally-constructed
-    title: Romance Is Personally Constructed and Necessarily Exclusive
-  - url: /posts/romantic-abolitionism
-    title: Romantic abolitionism
-  external: []
+type: article
 ---

 I don't think of romance as a mind-independent category.
 Not only is it socially influenced, it is personally constructed (unique to each person) and necessarily exclusive (can only be applied to a limited number people in your life).